Vivian-Aguiar/Vivian-Aguiar/README.md

 - 👋 Hi, I’m @Vivian-Aguiar
 - 👀 I’m interested in project and product management, technology, Generative AI, process mapping and improvement, competency development, and agile methodologies.
 - 🌱 I’m currently learning about SAP ERP, Generative AI, and Python
-- 💞️ I’m looking to collaborate on projects that automate tasks in public health management.
+- 💞️ I’m looking to collaborate on projects that automate tasks in management.
 - 📫 How to reach me vivian.emanuelleaguiar@gmail.com
 - 😄 Pronouns: she/her